-- The parent/guardian confirms daily the time the medication was last administered and this is recorded on Template C1 (Appendix 2); - medication is licensed as suitable for the pupil's age; - medication is suitable for the pupil i.e. if a child is asthmatic the medication is suitable for that condition; - administration is required more than 4 times per day; - medication is supplied by the parent or guardian in the original packaging with the manufacturer's instructions and/or (PIL); - and accompanied by parental/guardian consent Template C and C1 (Appendix 2) and confirmation the medication has been administered previously without adverse effect;
+- Medication is licensed as suitable for the pupil's age. - Medication is suitable for the pupil i.e. if a child is asthmatic the medication is suitable for that condition. - Administration is required more than 3 to 4 times per day. - Medication is supplied by the parent or guardian in the original packaging with the manufacturer's instructions and/or (PIL). - As well as they are accompanied by parental/guardian consent Template C and C1 (Appendix 2) and confirmation the medication has been administered previously without adverse effect.